tokuhirom/Devel-CheckBin/README.md

 # NAME

-Devel::CheckBin - It's new $module
+Devel::CheckBin - check that a command is available

 # SYNOPSIS